mars-project/meps/2022-05-24 Future-based shuffle for Ray.md

 Add an option to replace `ShuffleProxy` to `FetchShuffleByIndex` when building subtask graph

 #### Using a ShuffleManager to manage Ray shuffle execution
+`ShuffleManager` is defined in `mars/services/task/execution/ray/shuffle.py` and only used by ray executor.
+When `TaskProcessorActor` invokes `RayTaskExecutor.execute_subtask_graph` to execute a subtask graph, `RayTaskExecutor` will create `ShuffleManager` to manage shuffle execution.

+`ShuffleManager` will do following things:
+- Build mapper index which is a dict from mapper subtask to (`shuffle_index`, `mapper_index`).
+A subtask graoh may have multiple groups of shuffle, `shuffle_index` indicates a mapper subtask belongs to which shuffle. `mapper_index` indicates is oridinal in all mapper subtasks of current shuffle.
+- Build reducer index which is a dict from reducer subtask to (`shuffle_index`, `reducer_ordinal`).
+A subtask graoh may have multiple groups of shuffle, `shuffle_index` indicates a reducer subtask belongs to which shuffle. `reducer_ordinal` indicates is oridinal in all reducer subtasks of current shuffle.
+If some reducers missing, `ShuffleManager` will filling None for those reducers index.
+- Recording mapper output object refs for all mapper subtasks, which will be used by later reducers get all mapper inputs based on reducer oridnal.
+- Return `n_reducers` for a shuffle when passing a mapper/reducer subtask.
+- In the future, it will manage push-based shuffle scheduling and execution.

+The code skeleton is as follows:

 ```python
 class ShuffleManager:
     def __init__(self, subtask_graph):